hashtagprivacy/hashtagprivacy.github.io/_pages/index.md

 Sometimes even the best privacy tools are often cumbersome and clunky, and not something most people have the time and patience for.
 By giving folks a simple, opinionated guide that says “this is the best tool right now, that combined ease-of-use with functionality,” they can at least make an informed decision on whether it’s worth the time and usability investment.
 Sometimes people want privacy but the tools border on user-hostile.
 We need better, easier-to-use privacy tools.

+Difference between anonymous alter-ego vs “I don’t want people showing up at my house”

+It’s not just as simple as “oh I’ll start using spider oak” because the whole thing falls apart as soon as someone sends you a dropbox link of something you need quickly or want badly, and that’s the kind of thing people have to consider.

 ## "I have nothing to hide."